 Permanent magnets have myriad applications.
 The Group has been using permanent magnets to generate variable magnetic fields since 1990, when we were active in the New Materials and Magnet Applications parts of the pioneering Concerted European Action on Magnets (CEAM).
 We built the first practical implementation of the nested double Halbach cylinder structure.
 A single cylinder produces a uniform transverse field in the bore.
 By nesting two cylinders with the same radius ratio, a variable field can be generated by rotating them about their common axis.

-Flux sources,.
-An eight-segment Halbach cylinder (yellow arrows) creates a near-uniform magnetic field in the bore (blue arrow).
+Fig.4 An eight-segment Halbach cylinder (yellow arrows) creates a near-uniform magnetic field in the bore (blue arrow).
 Rotating two nested cylinders allows a variable field to be produced.
 This is the operating principle of the Multimag which was produced by Magnetic Solutions Ltd for some years after the company was founded in 1994.
 Fields of up to 2 T are generated in a compact benchtop instrument that requires no high-current power source.

-Process steps in preparing and characterizing bulk magnetic materials.
+Fig.5 Process steps in preparing and characterizing bulk magnetic materials.

 Contact Munuswamy Venkatesan